fancidev/qtinter/docs/index.rst

 Further reading
 ---------------

-Check out the following pages for details on using ``asyncslot`` as well as its internals:
+Check out the following pages for details about using :mod:`qtinter`:

 .. toctree::
    :maxdepth: 2